Minersville School District v. Gobitis: Facts of the case

 Walter Gobitas had recently converted to Jehovah's Witnesses.
 Gobitas was inspired by stories of other Witnesses who challenged the system and suffered for it, and decided to make a stand himself and instructed his children not to pledge allegiance when at school.

 Minersville, Pennsylvania, was predominantly Roman Catholic and there was significant animosity towards Jehovah's Witnesses.
 Tensions were already high before this case arose, and many viewed this as one way to get back at the Witnesses.
-As a result, his children were subjected to teasing, taunting, and attacks from the other kids.
+As a result, the Gobitas children were subjected to teasing, taunting, and attacks from the other kids.
 For Lillian, this meant giving up her status as class president and losing most of her friends.
 "When I'd come to school," she said, "they would throw a hail of pebbles and yell things like, 'Here comes Jehovah!'"
 Billy's fifth-grade teacher attempted to physically force his arm out of his pocket to make the requisite salute.

 A local Catholic church started a boycott of the family store and its business dropped off.
 Because of their eventual expulsion, their father had to pay for them to enroll in a private school, resulting in even more economic hardship.

 At first, the school board was in a quandary because the law did not provide penalties for those who refused to pledge.
 Finally, though, the school board got permission to punish the Gobitas children and expelled them, without appeal.